 A new database has been launched for all Trek fans who always wanted to share their knowledge and ideas online, but never got around to creating their own website.
 Memory Alpha is an open Star Trek reference written collaboratively by the readers.
-The site is a WikiWiki database, meaning that any fan may edit anything that is not designated as a protected page.
+The site is a WikiWiki database, meaning that anyone may edit anything that is not designated as a protected page.
 This is a unique and new approach in the Trek online community.
 There are no prerequisites except for interest in Star Trek; no HTML knowledge is necessary to become an editor of Memory Alpha.
 Users are not required to register an account, although it is encouraged so one's work is recognized.

 With the help of the Trek online community, Memory Alpha may become the most definitive, most accurate, most recent, and most accessible encyclopedia and reference for everything related to Star Trek.
 And anyone who notices errors or omissions may just click "Edit this page" and fix them!

 Memory Alpha is maintained by Dan Carlson of Star Trek Minutiae and Harry Doddema of Titan Fleet Yards.
 Sponsors include the Subspace Comms Network discussion forum, Trekmania, Federation Starship Datalink, and Ex Astris Scientia.

 Anyone who is not yet convinced of the concept, just head over to Memory Alpha and see for yourself.
 It's *your* database!

 Okay.
 I'm back in business, but not without summarizing my thoughts about the Iraq War issues and putting it into a more suited place than the EAS front page: Iraq War and Guestbook War.